Aidar5/nattoeng/docs/source/about.rst

 -  `Regular expressions.
 Part 2 <https://goo.gl/forms/ltuOAO62yLlZkEmm1>`__
 -  `Data bases <https://goo.gl/forms/wtGgmWg0vow1Cyqo1>`__

-These questions can be considered an evaluation test or as a task.
+These quiz can be considered an evaluation test or as a task.
 It's useful to answer to these questions after reading of corresponding chapter.
 They will help you recall chapter's material and also see different aspects of Python usage in practice.
 First, try answer on your own and only then check answers in IPython on questions which you are doubting.

 Presentations
 ~~~~~~~~~~~